HaoWuLab-Bioinformatics/scHiCSC/README.md

 The scHiCSC framework consists of three crucial steps: cell embedding generation,feature fusion, and spectral clustering.In this framework, we propose a new smoothing approach based on contact number weight, and construct cell embedding sequentially by a random walk with restart smoothing.
 Furthermore, we present a new feature fusion approach to achieve the cell embedding created in the preceding stage and generate a feature fusion matrix.
 Finally, the spectral clustering algorithm is used to achieve cell clustering.

 ## Dataset
+The folder “./src/dataset” contains the datasets used in this study.
+It consists of seven folders such as "contact_626", "contact_800".
+Take "./src/dataset/contact_626/" as an example, this folder contains data for 626 cells in four human cell lines (GM12878, HAP1, HeLa, K562).
+Take "./src/dataset/contact_626/GM12878/cell_1_chr1.txt " as an example, this file describes the interaction information on chromosome 1 in GM12878 cell 1.
+This file contains three columns of data, the first and second columns are bin numbers, and the third column is the contact number of two bins.
+For example, ``` 47 48 5 ``` represents the contact number between bin47 and bin48 is 8.

 ## Usage
 The code of scHiCSC contains two modules: